-Between 1980 – 1985, Judy Chicago designed dozens of images on the subject of birth and creation to be embellished by needleworkers around the United States, Canada and as far away as New Zealand.
-Formatted into provocative exhibition units which included both needlework and documentary materials, these works toured the country and Canada, and were eventually placed by Through the Flower in numerous institutions, where they are on public view or used as part of university curricula.
-(See sidebar for Birth Project Permanent Collections.)
+1985 Judy Chicago designed dozens of images on the subject of birth and creation to be embellished by needleworkers around the United States, Canada, and as far away as New Zealand.
+Formatted into provocative exhibition units which included both needlework and documentary materials these works toured the U.S. and Canada and were eventually placed by Through the Flower in numerous institutions where they are on public view or used as part of university curricula.

 During the creation of the Birth Project, Judy Chicago traveled extensively to meet and work with the over 150 needleworkers from the United States, Canada, and New Zealand who participated in this project.
-These women worked in their homes—sometimes alone, sometimes in groups.
-The principles Judy Chicago used in this collaborative process grew out of her philosophy that people can be empowered by art—through making it, viewing it, and owning it.
+These women worked in their homes sometimes alone, sometimes in groups.
+The principles Judy Chicago used in this collaborative process grew out of her philosophy that people can be empowered by art through making, viewing, and owning it.

-Since there were so few images, I decided that I would have to go directly to women, ask them to tell me about their birth experiences, and then use that raw material in the development of images.
+Since there were so few images I decided that I would have to go directly to women, ask them to tell me about their birth experiences, and then use that raw material in the development of images.
 It is very unusual for an artist to work out of direct experience rather than out of the history of art.
-It requires building a form language almost 'from scratch.'
+It requires building a form language almost ‘from scratch.’
 In addition, gathering testimony about birth meant asking women to let me be involved with them on a very basic level.
 Many of the women I talked to had never spoken to anyone about their birth experiences.
-As I listened and studied and read, I realized that it was not only birth I was learning about, but also the very nature of this subject which was shrouded in myth, mystery, and stereotype.
+As I listened, studied, and read I realized that it was not only birth I was learning about but also the very nature of this subject which was shrouded in myth, mystery, and stereotype.
 I knew that I wanted to dispel at least some of this secrecy.

 It may be a high-school girl being deprived of an education because she becomes pregnant; a woman on an airplane desperately trying to quiet a frightened, screaming child while everyone stares at her in disgust; a long-married mother of three whose husband leaves her, her income thereby reduced to poverty level; or a highly gifted artist whose conflicts between self-fulfillment and her child’s needs tear her apart with guilt.
 Whatever her situation, every woman who has a child is punished for having done the very thing which society tells her is her womanly goal.

-Through the Flower, utilizing its Birth Project Placement Program, has gifted exhibition units to qualifying institutions including birthing centers, hospitals, universities, and museums.
-In 2012, Judy Chicago and Through the Flower gifted two Birth Project pieces to the Birth Rites Collection located in Manchester, England, where it will be part of a series of tours and exhibitions of their collection.
+Through the Flower, utilizing its Birth Project Placement Program, has gifted exhibition units to qualifying institutions including: birthing centers, hospitals, universities, and museums.
+In 2012, Judy Chicago and Through the Flower gifted two Birth Project pieces to the Birth Rites Collection located in Manchester, England, where it was part of a series of tours and exhibitions of their collection.
 (The BRC is the only collection in the world devoted to art about the subject of birth.)

 It has been my privilege and my burden to open the door on a secret reality, one that even most women would like to deny.
 I have tried to express what I’ve seen—the glory and horror of the birth experience itself, the joy and pain of pregnancy, the sense of entrapment that goes along with the satisfactions of giving life.
 I certainly do not feel that I have even begun to convey all that the birth experience (or, more importantly, the deep gratification many women say comes with raising a child) is like.
 I have only tried to suggest, through my art, that this is a subject worth confronting, a subject rich in meaning and in significance for women’s lives, and—because women are over half the population, because everyone is born, and because children have to be raised—a subject worthy of attention of the entire human race.